borislav-rakic/WebWakeFrontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Authors and Acknowledgement

+This frontend application was implemented by Borislav Rakic.
+I want to thank Omer Ozer for creating the repeating background image and Toptal for hosting it (https://www.toptal.com/designers/subtlepatterns/spikes-pattern/).